 “A writer only begins a book, a reader finishes it.”-Samuel Johnson

 To stop this unproductive cycle, I love to implement novel units.
 Novel units are a must-have addition to your middle school teacher toolbox.
-They help teachers focus on reading standards, while also providing engagement, focus, connection, and clarity to readers.
-I have utilized them in my middle grades-middle school classrooms over the last 20 years because the various components that I incorporate into my units allows my students to more effectively “finish” their reading selections.
+They help teachers focus on reading standards while also providing engagement, focus, connection, and clarity to readers.
+I have utilized them in my upper elementary and middle school classrooms over the last 20 years because the components that I incorporate allow my students to more effectively “finish” their reading selections.

 While there are so many components that can be incorporated into novel units, helping my students to better analyze characters, utilize context clues, connect with the text through literal and inferential questions, determine a text’s plot structure, and reflect on reading through writing are a few of the ways I work to create more aware and effective readers.